Resilience has been most frequently described as a positive adaptation despite adversity. It is that ab

 A lack of resilience is one of the primary reasons that human life is so stressful today.

 Resilience is a skill and it can be learnt.
 It may not be a natural part of you, all the crazy things that happened in your past may have prevented resilience from taking shape.
-However, if you decide to
+However, if you decide to prioritize yourself and let the rest of the world off the hook, even in your weakest moment, you hold enough strength to pull the whole world forward.

 Give it a thought, if you learn to adapt to adversity, you become unstoppable !